A Limp in the Woods (Day 7)

 It was peculiar: I kept thinking how smart it was of Wombat for being out here, yet how dumb I was for it.
 He’d manage fine, I figured.
 I wasn’t so sure about my chances.
 I walked on, thinking about chance and choice.
 We were just two percent into the trail and my body felt like a wrecked wrecking ball.
 I felt I was impersonating a thru-hiker.
 A poser, a pretender, an impostor.
 Wombat was the real deal.

 But the analytics tell us the odds are against us both.
 Dreams die daily in this cold, dark world.
 A huge percentile of hikers who attempt the whole shebang don’t make it, vanishing without a whimper.
+Unfulfilled aspirations.
 A ruptured rapture.
-Failure is not an option; it is a given; we’re boxing above our weight class.
+Failure is not an option…it is a given; we’re boxing way above our weight class.
 Mission Improbable.
+(It’s crazy, because my granddad tells me he used to walk the entire Appalachian Trail each morning just to get to school.
+“It weren’t always so easy in the dead of winter.”)

-If this proves true--and knock on Appalachian hardwood it doesn’t--of the four to five thousand hoping to navigate the entire trail, fewer than a thousand will do so.
-The path is rated E for everyone (thankfully there are no background checks).
-We all belong, but not all last long.
+If this proves true--and knock on Appalachian hardwood it doesn’t--of the four or five thousand hoping to navigate the totality of this common ground, fewer than a thousand will do so.
+The path is rated E for everyone; there are no background checks; we all belong.
+But not all last long.
 There’s risk at every turn.
 In time, the AT chooses its thru-hikers.
+I shall observe a moment of silence for those who fail to make the cut, so long as I’m not one of them.
+Dammit, Funnybone!
+You had one job.

-By late day we’d made it to the old cheese factory site.
-There in the mid-1800s an eccentric New Englander built a dairy, fifteen miles from the nearest farmhouse.
+By late day we reached the old cheese factory site.
+Here in the mid-1800s an eccentric New Englander built a dairy.
+It was fifteen miles from the nearest farmhouse.
 Other Georgians, who received parcels in the mountains after a government survey of former Indian lands in the 1830s, opted to sell their land to speculators rather than attempt to tame the untamable.
-For several years, the man ran his dairy successfully and reportedly produced a superior cheese that won several awards at state agricultural fairs.
+For several years, the man ran his dairy successfully.
+He produced a superior cheese that won several awards at state agricultural fairs.
 So said our guidebook, anyhow.

 “It always rains on tents.
 Rainstorms will travel thousands of miles, against prevailing winds for the opportunity to rain on a tent.”